 The Christmas season evokes different emotions in different people.
 Some people are filled with a sense of joy, while others experience sadness.
 Most likely, you have a range of emotions.
 You may find Christmas to be a joyful reminder of Jesus’ birth, but in your gladness, you also feel the sorrow of missing a loved one or mourning a broken relationship.
 Sometimes “Merry Christmas” just doesn’t seem appropriate.

-We hope this guide can aid in making your Christmas genuinely merry--a merriment that comes from our steadfast hope in Jesus’ return to renew all things.
+This year we developed an Advent Guide that we hope will aid in making your Christmas genuinely merry—a merriment that comes from our steadfast hope in Jesus’ return to renew all things.
 He will right the wrongs done by us and injustices done to us.

 Let’s pray we can use this Advent season to make Christmas merry in the most real sense.

 The term Advent means “coming.”
 It has Latin roots and is most often used to describe the incarnation of Christ and the second coming of Christ.
 As Christians, we celebrate the arrival of Jesus and look forward to His return.
 The forward-looking aspect is a comforting reminder to press on living for Jesus in this life.
 Christians of earlier generations would use the phrase “advent of our Lord” when referring to Jesus’ birth and “His second advent” when referring to Jesus’ return to judge the nations.